Support for the Airfy Beacon board. More...

 now replug the usb cable and flash.

-Have a look at the 'Setting up udev rules' section in this README file if you need help.
+Have a look at the 'Setting up udev rules' section in the README file if you need help.

 Second you need to enable the standalone ST-Link mode of the discovery board by removing the two